 Investigators believe considering both genetic and biological factors will help clinicians and scientists develop better treatments for the disease with the highest mortality rate of any psychiatric disorder.

-The findings, which appear in Nature Genetics, suggest people are born with a biological predisposition to developing the disease that affects function of the brain as well as the metabolic system.
+The findings, which appear in Nature Genetics, suggest people are born with a biological predisposition to developing the disease that affects the function of the brain as well as the metabolic system.

-Anorexia Nervosa Genetics Initiative (ANGI) researchers sampled the DNA of almost 17,000 patients and compared this with over 55,000 control cases (without anorexia nervosa) recruited from 17 countries across North America, Europe and Australia.
+Anorexia Nervosa Genetics Initiative (ANGI) researchers sampled the DNA of almost 17,000 patients and compared this with over 55,000 control cases (without anorexia nervosa) recruited from 17 countries across North America, Europe, and Australia.

 The lead researcher was Professor Cynthia Bulik, from the University of North Carolina and the Karolinska Institute (Sweden), who worked with more than 100 other scientists.
 Lead researchers from New Zealand included Dr. Jenny Jordan and genetics Professor Martin Kennedy.